About

 In 2013, I collaborated with New York stylist Gerlan Marcel, representing her brand Gerlan Jeans at the Rendez-Vous showroom in Paris.
 My experience in film continued with Hello World for the school La Fémis, where I designed futuristic jewelry.
 Inspired by this project, I launched my own jewelry brand, Couleur Punk à L’eau, creating bold perspex pieces.

 In 2017, we relocated to Brighton, where we now raise our son.
+It is here that I am also represented by Fresh, a Brighton-based modelling agency.
 These diverse experiences in fashion, cinema, and art ultimately led me back to what had always been there from the start: painting, my deepest passion, and the place where all my experiences converge into my true artistic voice.

 The “B” in Sarah B Solanet is a tribute to my late grandmother Béatrice, who passed on her love for beauty and art.